fredericocabral/fdns/README.md

 - Minimize the latency overhead due to the TLS, decreasing the number of new TCP connections created.
 With more time, I would investigate the recommendation for a local DNS request aggregator as mentioned here: https://tools.ietf.org/id/draft-ietf-dprive-dns-over-tls-05.html#rfc.section.5

+- I would try to implement the same proxy using another tech-stack.
+GoLang or Rust would be good candidates.
+When compared to Python Global Interpreter Lock issues, my assumption is we could get better parallelism environment with GoLang and Rust.